Clinical Pharmacology for Delstrigo

 Doravirine

-Lamivudine and TDF
+Lamivudine And TDF

-In a pooled analysis of antiretroviral-naïve subjects who received doravirine, lamivudine, and TDF, genotyping was performed on plasma HIV-1 isolates from all subjects with HIV-1 RNA greater than 400 copies per mL at confirmed virologic failure, at Week 48, or at time of early study drug discontinuation.
-Genotypic resistance developed in 7 evaluable subjects.
-The resistance– associated substitutions that emerged were RT M41L (n=1), A62V (n=1), K65R (n=2), T69T/A (n=1) and M184V (n=4).
-In comparison, genotypic resistance to emtricitabine or tenofovir developed in 5 evaluable subjects who received EFV/FTC/TDF in DRIVE-AHEAD; emergent resistance-associated substitutions were RT K65R (n=1), D67G/K70E (n=1), L74V/V75M/V118I (n=1) and M184V/I (n=5).
+In a pooled analysis of antiretroviral-naïve participants who received doravirine, lamivudine, and TDF, genotyping was performed on plasma HIV-1 isolates from all participants with HIV-1 RNA greater than 400 copies per mL at confirmed virologic failure or at time of early study drug discontinuation.
+Genotypic resistance developed in 8 evaluable participants who received DOR/3TC/TDF through Week 96.
+The resistance–associated substitutions that emerged were RT M41L (n=1), A62A/V (n=1), K65R (n=2), T69T/A (n=1), V75V/I (n=1), and M184V (n=5).
+In comparison, genotypic resistance to emtricitabine or tenofovir developed in 5 evaluable participants who received EFV/FTC/TDF in DRIVEÂAHEAD; emergent resistance-associated substitutions were RT K65R (n=1), D67G/K70E (n=1), L74V/V75M/V118I (n=1), M184I or V (n=5), and K219K/E (n=1).

 Clinical Trial Results In Virologically-Suppressed Adults